Russia: Transport and energy

 Russia has one of the world's largest amounts of energy resources throughout its vast landmass, particularly natural gas and oil, which play a crucial role in its energy self-sufficiency and exports.
 It has been widely described as an energy superpower.
 Russia has the world's largest proven gas reserves, the second-largest coal reserves, the eighth-largest proven oil reserves, and the largest oil shale reserves in Europe.
 As of 2023, it is also the second-largest producer and the third-largest exporter of natural gas, as well as the second-largest producer and exporter of crude oil.
 Russia's large oil and gas sector accounted for 30% of its federal budget revenues in 2024, down from 50% in the mid-2010s, suggesting economic diversification.

 Russia is the world's third-largest energy producer as of 2023.
 Fossil fuels account for over 64% of energy production and 87% of energy consumption.
 Natural gas is by far the largest source of energy, comprising over half of the energy production and 42% of electricity consumption.
 Russia was the first country to develop civilian nuclear power, building the world's first nuclear power plant in 1954, and remains a pioneer in nuclear energy technology and is considered a world leader in fast neutron reactors.
 Russia is the world's fourth-largest nuclear energy producer.
 Russian energy policy aims to expand the role of nuclear energy and develop new reactor technology.
-Russia is the sole country that builds and operates nuclear-powered icebreakers, which ease navigation along the Northern Sea Route, and aid in utilizing its Arctic policy in its continental shelf.
+Russia is the sole country that builds and operates nuclear-powered icebreakers, which ease navigation along the Northern Sea Route, and aid in utilising its Arctic policy in its continental shelf.

 Russia joined the Paris Agreement on climate change in 2015, and ratified the agreement in 2019.
 Its greenhouse gas emissions are the fourth-largest in the world as of 2023.
 Coal accounts for over 10% of its energy consumption.
 Russia is the fifth-largest hydroelectric producer as of 2022, with hydroelectric power contributing almost a fifth to the total energy generation (17%).
 Though it is the eighth-largest renewable energy producer as of 2023, the use and development of other renewable energy resources remain negligible, as Russia is among the few countries without strong governmental or public support for a renewable energy transition.